sanderwood/bgpt/README.md

 The conversion mode in bGPT adds a specialized functionality for transforming data from one format to another, leveraging the model's understanding of byte sequences across different file types.
 This mode supports both unidirectional and bidirectional conversions, enabling a wide range of data transformation tasks.
 Here's how to utilize the conversion mode effectively:

 1. **Define Conversion Mode**: In your `config.py` file, you'll define the `CONVERSION_MODE` setting, which governs how files are transformed.
 This setting offers two options: unidirectional and bidirectional conversion, denoted by `"->"` and `"&"` respectively.
+The default mode is set to None for tasks that do not require conversion.

    - Unidirectional Conversion: Denoted by `"->"`, this mode signifies a one-way transformation from one format to another.
 For instance, if you want to convert text files to HTML, you'd set `CONVERSION_MODE = "txt->html"`.
 This means the model will learn to convert text files specifically into HTML format, but not vice versa.